tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

 ![Tech Stack for CICD](./images/tech-stack-cicd.png)

 - **CodeCommit**:
+  - **Authentication in Git**:
+    - **SSH Keys**: AWS Users can configure SSH keys in their IAM Console
+    - **HTTPS**: Done through the AWS CLI Authentication helper or Generating HTTPS credentials
+    - **MFA** (multi factor authentication) can be enabled for extra safety
-  - You can trigger notifications in CodeCommit using AWS SNS or AWS Lambda or AWS CloudWatch Event Rules.
+  - *You can trigger notifications in CodeCommit using*
+    - AWS SNS / AWS Lambda
+    - AWS CloudWatch Event Rules.
+  - **Use case:**
+    - ***AWS SNS / AWS Lambda*** :
+      - Deletion of branches
+      - Trigger for pushes that happens in master branch
+      - Notify external Build System
+      - *Trigger AWS Lambda function to perform codebase analysis* (maybe credentials got
+    - **CloudWatch Event Rules**:
+      - Trigger for pull request updates (created / updated / deleted / commented)
+      - Commit comment events
+      - CloudWatch Event Rules goes into an SNS topic committed in the code?)

 - **CodePineline**
-  - Each pipeline stage can create `artifacts`, are passed stored in Amazon S3 and passed on to the next stage
+  - Each pipeline stage can create `artifacts`, are **passed stored in Amazon S3** and passed on to the next stage
+  - CodePipeline state changes happen in ***AWS CloudWatch Events***, which can in return create SNS notifications.
+    - Ex: you can create events for failed pipelines
+    - Ex: you can create events for cancelled stages

 - **CodeBuild**:
   - Build instructions can be defined in code (`buildspec.yml` file)
     - Phrases: `Install`, `Pre Build`, `Build`, `Post Build`
+    - Can enable dependencies cache in S3 in `buildspec.yml` to boost the process.
+  - CodeBuild containers are deleted at the end of their execution (success or failed).
+You can't SSH into them, even while they're running
-  - Builds can be defined within CodePipeline or CodeBuild itself
+  - *Builds can be defined within CodePipeline or CodeBuild itself*
-  - Java, Ruby, Python, Go, Nodejs, Android, .NET, PHP, Docker (extend any environment)
+  - Java, Ruby, Python, Go, Nodejs, Android, .NET, PHP, **Docker** (extend any environment)
+  - `buildspec.yml` file must be at the root of your code
   - CodeBuild run on docker
+  - *You can run CodeBuild locally on your deskto*p (after installing Docker)
 ![How CodeBuild work](./images/codebuild-work.png)

 - **CodeDeploy**
-  - Each EC2 Machine (or On Premise machine) must be running the CodeDeploy Agent
+  - *Each EC2 Machine (or On Premise machine) must be running the CodeDeploy Agent*
   - The agent is continuously polling AWS CodeDeploy for work to do
   - CodeDeploy sends `appspec.yml` file. *(Application Revision = Code + appspec)*
   - **EC2** will run the deployment instructions
   - CodeDeploy Agent will report of success / failure of deployment on the instance
-  - EC2 instances are grouped by deployment group (dev / test / prod)
+  - EC2 instances are grouped by **deployment group** (dev / test / prod)
-  - Blue / Green only works with EC2 instances (not on premise)
+  - **Blue / Green only works with EC2 instances (not on premise)**
 ![How CodeDeploy work](./images/codedeploy-work.png)

 - **AWS CodeDeploy AppSpec**
-  - how to source and copy from S3 / GitHub to filesystem
+  - *how to source and copy from S3 / GitHub to filesystem*
-  - Hooks: the order is
+  - **CodeDeploy Hooks**: the order is
     - **ApplicationStop**
     - DownloadBundle
     - BeforeInstall